3ina/LZW-algorithm/README.md

-# LZMA ALGORITHM
+# LZW ALGORITHM

-Implementation of LZMA algorithm for university algorithm design course with Java and Java FX
+Implementation of LZW algorithm for university algorithm design course with Java and Java FX

 ## Author